 Your mornings just got easier with Elevated Nutrition’s Instant Pot Steel Cut Oatmeal.
 Chewy, nutty steal cut oats in 13 minutes flat.

-Combine first 4 ingredients (through salt) in a 6-quart Instant Pot.
+Combine all the ingredients in a 6-quart Instant Pot.
 Close and lock the lid of the Instant Pot.
 Turn the steam release to “sealing” position (see picture).
 Press “Multigrain;” select “high pressure,” and use [-] or [+] to choose 3 minutes pressure cooking time.
 Open the cooker using Natural Pressure Release.

 - Incorporate more protein into this meal by adding a scoop of your favorite protein powder or collagen power along with your milk of choice to reach your desired consistency.

 - Create a savory oatmeal by adding fried eggs with turmeric, red pepper flakes, and black pepper.

 - Try the recipe with cottage cheese or Greek yogurt and blueberries.